sipsorcery-org/sipsorcery/examples/WebRTCExamples/WebRTCGodotAvatar/README.md

 - **`VrmAvatarModel`** — a 3D VRM humanoid with a Camera3D + lights, posed into an A-pose, framed head-and-shoulders.
 Mouth driven by the VRoid `Fcl_MTH_*` morph targets.
 - **`Live2DAvatarModel`** — a 2D Cubism model via the **gd_cubism** GDExtension, framed
   head-and-shoulders.
-Mouth driven by `ParamMouthOpenY` from the model's `cubism_epilogue` effect (so lip-sync overrides the idle motion; see the code comments).
+Mouth driven by `ParamMouthOpenY` from the model's `cubism_process` effect (after motions but before drawable vertices update; see the code comments).

 Common to both: